DreamMaoMao/mmsg/README.md

-# mmsg - Send IPC messages to maomaowm
+# mmsg - Send IPC messages to mango

 A fork of [dwlmsg](https://codeberg.org/notchoc/dwlmsg)